WillBrownsberger/categories-2019/readme.txt

 The design premise of the theme is that (a) less can be more visually -- users should be able to focus on what they came to see; (b) at the same time, it should be obvious where to find any content even on a site with a wide range of content.

 Major Design Features
++++ Fully responsive -- looks good on smart phones, but takes full advantage of wide monitors as well
 +++ Tabbed design -- let the user know what the site contains without overwhelming them.
-+++ Great flexibility as to content under each tab based on standard widgets.
++++ Great flexibility with a fully widgetized front page.
++++ Fast load times due to disciplined approach to minimization of  page weight.
-+++ Customizer interface to allow easy font and color changes.
++++ Full use of customizer interface to allow easy font and color changes.
 +++ Elegant tiled approach for featuring favorite site content on the front page -- tiles for each favorite post will line up in rows of 4 in wide desktop view, but will reshuffle into rows of 3, 2 or 1 as the screenwidth decreases.
-+++ Custom widgets for front page use -- post summaries with images, wide-format category and comment lists.
++++ Custom widgets for front page use -- post summaries with images, wide-format category and comment lists, wide-format post archives.
 +++ Dropdown menu for the routine links like about, contact, etc. -- the things that users know to look for on every site.
 +++ Footer accordion for standard reference content.
 +++ Options for wide format pages and posts for tables and other wide format content.
 +++ Standard plugin hooks with extra support for key plugins -- bbPress, popular Breadcrumb plugins, FrontEnd Post No Spam, Clippings.
 +++ Scupulous attention to Wordpress design and coding standards to maximize compatibility and transparency.

 == Installation ==